Laatste update: 15 juni 2026

 Bought a new iPhone.
 SIM card doesn't fit.
 Frustration.
-It can be that simple when you don't know which SIM card fits your iPhone .
-From standard to micro to nano—each generation seems to require a different size.
+It can be that simple when you don't know which SIM card belongs in your iPhone.
+From standard to micro to nano - every generation seems to demand a different size.
 Call your provider, request a new SIM card, wait for days.

 Useful links